anoma/nspec/docs/arch/system/state/resource_machine/primitive_interfaces/commitment_accumulator.md

 4. `value(Accumulator) -> AccumulatedValue` returns the accumulator value.

 #### Merkle tree
-Currently, the commitment accumulator is assumed to be a Merkle tree `CMTree` of depth $depth_{CMtree}$, where the leaves contain the resource commitments and the intermediate nodes' values are of type [`MerkleTreeNodeHash`](./fixed_size_type/hash.md).
+Currently, the commitment accumulator is assumed to be a Merkle tree `CMTree` of depth $depth_{CMtree}$, where the leaves contain the resource commitments and the intermediate nodes' values are of type [[Hash | `MerkleTreeNodeHash`]].

 !!! note
     The type `MerkleTreeNodeHash` of the `CMTree` nodes and the type of the leafs `Commitment` are distinct types.